Why Friendships Fail After Divorce

 They might:

-Feel awkward: Unsure of how to offer support without taking sides or intruding on a private matter, they might choose to withdraw, fearing they’ll say the wrong thing.
+Unsure of how to offer support without taking sides or intruding on a private matter, they might choose to withdraw, fearing they’ll say the wrong thing.
 The silence can be deafening.

 Friends who hold back often struggle with a complex cocktail of anxieties.
 They might stumble through mental simulations, replaying awkward conversations, and imagining missteps.
 The fear of saying the wrong thing, inadvertently pushing the friend further into pain or stoking the flames of conflict, can be paralyzing.

-The unknown terrain of a divorcing friend’s emotional battleground, riddled with landmines of hurt and anger, might simply feel too treacherous to navigate.
-This, coupled with the uncertainty of appropriate boundaries, can lead to an agonizing inaction, a retreat into the emotional periphery, leaving the friend feeling abandoned at a time when connection is most crucial.
-Sometimes, it’s not indifference, but an overwhelming fear of making things worse that drives this unintended withdrawal.
+This, coupled with the uncertainty of appropriate boundaries, can lead to an agonizing inaction, a retreat into the emotional periphery, leaving the friend feeling abandoned at a time when connection is most needed.

-Become overwhelmed: The emotional intensity of your pain can be draining, especially if they’re juggling their own challenges.
+The emotional intensity of your pain can be draining, especially if they’re juggling their own challenges.
 They might prioritize their own well-being, inadvertently leaving you feeling unsupported.

 Your pain, raw and exposed, can feel like a relentless storm, its waves crashing against your friend’s emotional shores.
-Witnessing your tears, the cracks in your voice, the raw vulnerability etched on your face, can be an exhausting experience, especially if they’re already weathering their own internal tempests.
+Witnessing your tears, the cracks in your voice, the raw vulnerability etched on your face, can be an exhausting experience, especially if they’re already weathering their own internal storm.

-The emotional drain can be immense, leaving them depleted and unable to fully engage in your pain.
-It’s not a reflection of their love or concern, but a human limitation.
 Like a lifeguard caught in a riptide, they might momentarily let go, not out of apathy, but to ensure they don’t get pulled under themselves.
 This unintentional distance, born from self-preservation rather than neglect, can feel like a cruel twist of fate, leaving you yearning for the very support that seems to be slipping away.
-Remember, sometimes, even the best friends need to take a breath, recharge their own batteries, to be able to fully return and face the storm alongside you.

-Hold pre-existing biases: Long-held opinions about the ex-partner or preconceived notions about divorce can color their perception of the situation, leading them to distance themselves.
+Long-held opinions about the ex-partner or preconceived notions about divorce can color their perception of the situation, leading them to distance themselves.

 The shadows of the past can distort the present in unexpected ways.
 Preconceived notions about your ex-partner, whispers of past disagreements, or even personal baggage from their own relationships can cast a long shadow over your friend’s perception of your divorce.